dan1elhughes/edripley.com/content/work/023_Desmerelda_Mixing_Engineer/index.md

 ---
-label: "Desmerelda - Tango With The Hypnotist"
+label: "Tango With The Hypnotist"
 image: Desmerelda_Mixing_Engineer.jpeg
 ---